ijamon/fm/README.md

 # File Manager (Java backend impl)

-This is a implementation for the backend of File Manager in Java.
+This is an implementation for the backend of File Manager in Java.

 Main features:
 - Excellent working with huge directories (via native Qt library)